- What will Blueseed offer?

 We will provide large-capacity ferry services twice or more a day, plus on-demand transportation using smaller ferries and helicopters.
-We estimate that a complete trip from the Blueseed vessel to Silicon Valley or San Francisco will take around 90 minutes, comparable to a daily commute in the SF Bay Area.
+We estimate that a complete trip by ferry from the Blueseed vessel to Silicon Valley or San Francisco will take around 90 minutes, comparable to a daily commute in the SF Bay Area.

 To augment our onboard medical facilities, our helipads will also provide emergency medical evacuation to the mainland in case of need.

 Given the shape and size of the Blueseed vessel, and the ocean conditions in our spot, it is very unlikely that seasickness will be a concern.
 Stability analysis conducted on a narrower and shorter vessel in an ocean spot with 50% bigger waves has shown that stability is within acceptable limits for European passenger ferries.
 Furthermore, inexpensive medication such as Meclizine ($8) reduces seasickness susceptibility from 2-3 days to zero when administered 2 days prior to the voyage.
 Alternatively, non-medication products like the Sea Band are highly effective, and inexpensive as well ($13).

 How safe is the ship against natural and man-made threats?